tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 ## Next steps

-Now that you've completed the [API reference tutorial](docapis_api_reference_tutorial_overview.html), you're ready to either critique or create your own API reference topic.
-See the next topic, [Activity: Critique or create an API reference topic](docapis_api_reference_activity.html).
+Now that you've completed each of the sections, take a look at all the sections together: [Putting it all together](docapis_finished_doc_result.html).